Blue whale: Hybridization

 Blue whales are known to interbreed with fin whales.
-The earliest description of a possible hybrid between a blue and fin whale was a 20 m anomalous female whale with the features of both the blue and the fin whales taken in the North Pacific.
+The earliest description of a possible hybrid between a blue whale and a fin whale was a 20 m anomalous female whale with the features of both the blue and the fin whales taken in the North Pacific.
 A whale captured off northwestern Spain in 1984, was found to have been the product of a blue whale mother and a fin whale father.

-Two live blue-fin whale hybrids have since been documented in the Gulf of St. Lawrence, (Canada), and in the Azores, (Portugal).
-DNA tests done in Iceland on a blue whale killed in July 2018 by the Icelandic whaling company Hvalur hf, found that the whale was the offspring of a male fin whale and female blue whale; however, the results are pending independent testing and verification of the samples.
+Two live blue-fin whale hybrids have since been documented in the Gulf of St. Lawrence (Canada), and in the Azores (Portugal).
+DNA tests done in Iceland on a blue whale killed in July 2018 by the Icelandic whaling company Hvalur hf., found that the whale was the offspring of a male fin whale and female blue whale; however, the results are pending independent testing and verification of the samples.
 Because the International Whaling Commission classified blue whales as a "Protection Stock", trading their meat is illegal, and the kill is an infraction that must be reported.
 Blue-fin hybrids have been detected from genetic analysis of whale meat samples taken from Japanese markets.
 Blue-fin whale hybrids are capable of being fertile.
 Molecular tests on a 70 ft pregnant female whale caught off Iceland in 1986 found that it had a blue whale mother and a fin whale father, while its fetus was sired by a blue whale.

+In 2024, a genome analysis of North Atlantic blue whales found evidence that approximately 3.5% of the blue whales' genome was derived from hybridization with fin whales.
+Gene flow was found to be unidirectional from fin whales to blue whales.
+Comparison with Antarctic blue whales showed that this hybridization began after the separation of the northern and southern populations.
+Despite their smaller size, fin whales have similar cruising and sprinting speeds to blue whales, which would allow fin males to complete courtship chases with blue females.

-There is reference to a humpback-blue whale hybrid in the South Pacific, attributed to marine biologist Michael Poole.
+There is a reference to a humpback–blue whale hybrid in the South Pacific, attributed to marine biologist Michael Poole.

 Subspecies and stocks

-At least four subspecies of blue whale are recognized, some of which are divided into population stocks or "management units".
+At least four subspecies of blue whale are traditionally recognized, some of which are divided into population stocks or "management units".
+Like many large rorquals, the blue whale is a cosmopolitan species.
 They have a worldwide distribution, but are mostly absent from the Arctic Ocean and the Mediterranean, Okhotsk, and Bering Sea.